-The purpose of this Report is to present the Mineral Resources of the Project.
+Minxcon previously completed a report titled NI 43-101 Mineral Resource Report on the Maligreen Gold Project, Zimbabwe for Caledonia, with Minxcon reference number M2021-041a, effective date 31 August 2021 and issue date 2 November 2021 ("the 2021 Report").
+The purpose of this Report is to present the updated Mineral Resources of the Project after the confirmatory re-sampling exercise recently completed by Caledonia.
 Maligreen is an advanced exploration project with historical mining, and this Report is thus presented as a Mineral Resource report.